South Ayrshire: 2025 executive crisis

 In late April 2025, the Scottish Conservatives leader of the council, Martin Dowey, faced pressure to resign in the aftermath of leaked audio from a meeting that took place in his office at County Buildings in 2023.
 The audio from the meeting showed that Dowey appeared to have put measures in place to ensure contractors personally associated with him were in a stronger position to win forthcoming contacts for demolition works, including the Station hotel which had recently went on fire.
 There were calls for him to resign with immediate effect, something he initially refused to do, instead, deciding to "temporarily step aside" in order to not become a distraction for both the council and the work of the council.

-At a council meeting on 1 May 2025, the Depute Leader of South Ayrshire Council, Bob Pollock, faced a vote of no confidence which he subsequently lost by 14 votes in favour to 13 against in regards to removing him as the Depute Leader.
+At a council meeting on 1 May 2025, the Deputy Leader of South Ayrshire Council, Bob Pollock, faced a vote of no confidence which he subsequently lost by 14 votes in favour to 13 against in regards to removing him as the Deputy Leader.
 Subsequently, the Provost of South Ayrshire Council, Iain Campbell, submitted his resignation with immediate effect, stating he was "totally disgusted" by the behaviour displayed in the council chamber during the meeting.
 A further motion of no confidence in leader Martin Dowey was lodged by Scottish Labour Party councillors, however, the meeting of the council was eventually formally suspended as a result of the intensity of the debate.
 Shortly afterwards, the leader of the council, Martin Dowey, formally submitted his resignation with immediate effect.
-The Depute Chief Executive and Director of Education for South Ayrshire Council, Lyndsay McRoberts, announced she would be leaving her post within the council to take up the position of Director of Educational Resources at South Lanarkshire Council.
+The Deputy Chief Executive and Director of Education for South Ayrshire Council, Lyndsay McRoberts, announced she would be leaving her post within the council to take up the position of Director of Educational Resources at South Lanarkshire Council.

 In May 2025, Councillors Iain Campbell and Brian Connolly were appointed to the positions of provost and leader of the council respectively.
 In June 2025, the chief executive of South Ayrshire Council, Mike Newall, resigned in a similar scandal relating to surfaced recordings between him and a contractor bidding for demolition work in which Newall appears to help the contractor win the contract.
 In the recording, Newall also speaks unprofessionally of others within the council, particularly the planning department and the councils head of legal services.
 Following his resignation, Depute Chief Executive and Director of Education, Lyndsay McRoberts, assumed the role of acting chief executive, however, as she was to leave the council in August to take up the Director of Education post in South Lanarkshire, she was succeeded by Cleland Sneddon as interim chief executive.
 She continued to serve as Acting Chief Executive until she left the authority in August.